 1. More Efficient Supply Chains

 Implementing ERP can help the business improve efficiency of both upstream and downstream supply chains.
-Using the solution drastically eliminates the traditional time-consuming paperwork that is prone to inaccuracies due to manual and redundant data entry.
+Using an ERP solution drastically eliminates the traditional time-consuming paperwork that is prone to inaccuracies due to manual and redundant data entry.
 Instead, information on files and forms can be distributed to the relevant departments with a click of the mouse, which improves efficiency.

 2. Higher Revenue

 Implementing an ERP system helps to improve the company’s bottom line.
 The system provides managers with greater visibility on different aspects of line and related processes.
 For instance, managers can determine anticipated product demands by checking historical sales data and correlating it with current market demand.
-This information can help in planning for anticipated increase in demand without risking over- or under-production that can hurt revenues.
+This information can help in planning for an anticipated increase in demand without risking over- or under-production that can hurt revenues.

 3. Streamlined and Accurate Systems

 With an ERP system, users in different departments can be given appropriate level access to the modules they require in the system for their information needs.
-Users can also see history of particular information and the employees that entered them, and revert back to changes made at desired times.
+Users can also see the history of particular information and the employees that entered them, and revert back to changes made at desired times.
 Moreover, dual data entry is eliminated since departments can produce one document and distribute it to other departments that need it.
-Changes made to a document are effected in real time, enabling different departments to have the same information at any particular time.
+Changes made to a document are effected in real-time, enabling different departments to have the same information at any particular time.